Research on and with the Outcomes Framework and MARA

-Translation of the Outcomes Framework and MARA into Korean and Chinese, including validity testing of the translation.
+Translation of the Outcomes Framework and MARA into other languages including Korean and Chinese, including validity testing of the translation.

-Trialling of the Outcomes Framework and MARA app as assessment tools that could be useful for other therapy professions: drama therapy, art therapy, music therapy, physiotherapy, occupational therapy, psychomotor therapy, psychotherapists and counsellors.
+Trialling of the Outcomes Framework and MARA app as assessment tools that could be useful for other therapy professions: drama therapy, art therapy, music therapy, physiotherapy, occupational therapy, psychomotor therapy, psychotherapists and counsellors, special educators, dance educators.

 Development of MARA on other platforms: tablets, computers, phones.

 10. Client videos

 Development of a library of videos of clients, offering examples of assessment scoring, to help improved therapists assessment capacity and inter-rater reliability.